MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

    ...
    ```

-   > [!NOTE]
-   > Output that's been omitted is indicated with "… " in this lab.
+   Output that's been omitted is indicated with "…" in this lab.

 6. To request detailed information about a specific module, use the `v` (verbose) option: